AI App Architecture: Avoid Costly Rewrites Later (2026)

 FAQ

 Should I use LangChain or build from scratch?
 LangChain for rapid prototyping.
-Custom for production (simpler dependency tree, easier debugging, full control).
-Many teams start with LangChain and gradually replace components.
+Custom for production when you need a simpler dependency tree, easier debugging, and full control.
+Many teams start with LangChain and gradually replace components as they understand the requirements better.

-How do I prevent prompt injection?
+How do I prevent prompt injection attacks?
 Separate system prompts from user input clearly.
 Sanitize user input.
 Use structured outputs instead of free-form responses where possible.
 Never execute code from LLM output without sandboxing.

 What to Learn Next